Daraprim Side Effects

 Generic Name: pyrimethamine

-Note: This document contains side effect information about pyrimethamine.
-Some of the dosage forms listed on this page may not apply to the brand name Daraprim.
+Note: This page contains information about the side effects of pyrimethamine.
+Some of the dosage forms included on this document may not apply to the brand name Daraprim.

-Some side effects of Daraprim may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Daraprim may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to pyrimethamine: oral tablet

 Along with its needed effects, some unwanted effects may be caused by pyrimethamine (the active ingredient contained in Daraprim).
 In the event that any of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking pyrimethamine:Less common